Angle Icon

 Overall comparison: Freed vs. Heidi AI

-Below is an overview of what stood out to me during testing.
+Below is an overview of what stood out during testing.

 Freed